-- 1. Competitive team Head Coach generates a list of players they feel are capable of being possible Affiliate Players (AP): - This HC is to attend practices/games in order to compile a list of capable players. - AP list should be generated by the first week in October so that the coaching team has time to view all AP's before the Deadline of January 15th. - It is very important that all possible AP players are physically capable of playing at that higher level. (player's safety needs to be a priority) - AP players requested should be the top skilled players on their original team.
-REMEMBER it is important NOT to water down the team where the other players are stuck standing around cause an AP is not able to keep up! - Development for the AP and for the players on the competitive team must be considered. - If an AP player is dragging down a team practice, this will slow down the development of the rostered players. - The HC has the right to change his or her mind if the AP is not able to keep up during practices and or games. - 2.
-This list is discussed with the Head Coach on the original team to make sure nothing is over looked - 3.
-KPMHA HC and appropriate Coordinator approves the list before the players are asked to AP. - 4.
-Once the player is asked and their parents agree, the permission form on page 3 must be filled out completely. - The manager of the Competitive team is to hold onto this original permission form. - Initiation/ Novice players are not allowed to AP to full ice! - All original team practices and games MUST be 1st priority unless given in writing from the original team HC. - This must also be sent to KPMHA Head Coach and appropriate Coordinators. - The APs are registered with KPMHA. - 5.
-Once the permission form is completed, the manager of the higher team must notify the KPMHA Registrar so that they can update the roster with the said "AP's".
-No less than 72 hours notice.

-- Affiliate players should be rotated into the higher team's roster equally (i.e. the same affiliate player should not be called up by the higher category team every time an affiliate player is needed, unless there are not any other capable AP's.) - APs are not to attend more than one higher up team practice per week unless they are set to be playing in an upcoming game on the weekend or tournament.
+- 1. Competitive team head coaches generate a list of players they feel are capable of being possible Affiliate Players (AP): - This HC is to attend practices/games in order to compile a list of capable players. - The AP list should be generated by the first week in October so that the coaching team has time to view all of the AP's before the deadline of January 15th. - It is very important that all possible AP players are physically capable of playing at that higher level (the player's safety needs to be a priority). - AP players requested should be the top skilled players on their original team.
+REMEMBER it is important NOT to water down the team where the other players are stuck standing around because an AP is not able to keep up! - Development for the AP and for the players on the competitive team must be considered. - If an AP player is dragging down a team practice this will slow down the development of the rostered players. - The HC has the right to change his or her mind if the AP is not able to keep up during practices and or games. - 2.
+The AP list is discussed with the head coach on the original team to make sure nothing is over looked. - 3.
+KPMHA HC and appropriate Coordinator approve the list before the players are asked to AP. - 4.
+Once the player is asked to be an AP, and their parents agree, the permission form on page 37 must be filled out completely. - The manager of the Competitive team retains the permission form. - U7/U9 players are not allowed to AP to full ice! - All original team practices and games MUST be first priority unless written notice is obtained from the original team HC. - This notice must also be sent to the Head Coach/Competitive Director and appropriate Divisional Director. - The APs are registered with KPMHA. - 5.
+Once the permission form is completed, the manager of the higher team must notify the KPMHA Registrar/Administrator Director so that he or she can update the roster with the said "AP's".
+No less than 72 hours' notice to update the roster is required. - Affiliate players should be rotated into the higher team's roster equally (i.e. the same affiliate player should not be called up by the higher category team every time an affiliate player is needed, unless there are not any other capable AP's.) - APs are not to attend more than one higher up team practice per week unless they are set to be playing in an upcoming game on the weekend or tournament.